Helmi Mäelo: Works

 Mäelo wrote a total of 13 novels.
 Her main work is the pentalogy Oma veri (Own Vlood) (1965).
 She has also published juvenile and popular science books, as well as pamphlets on abstinence and education.

 Helmi Mäelo has left a deep mark on Estonian memoirs.
 In 1959, Part I of her autobiography was published in exile under the title Farmer's Daughter.
 The book tells about Mäelo's childhood before the time of the Republic of Estonia.
 Among other things, there are pictures of Uderna school and student life in Tartu.

 The next published work is Elugetevuses (1961).
 It contains memories of youth and active abstinence and public education work during the years of the Republic of Estonia.
 In the work Võõrsil (1974) Mäelo describes the escape to Sweden and the first years of exile.
 The title of the next part was Sammud edasi, published in 1975 in Lund.
 In the book, Helmi Mäelo presents his activities as a refugee in Sweden.
 The period is also reflected in Eesti naine läbi aegade (Estonian woman through the ages).

 Helmi Mäelo's most influential popular science work Eesti naine läbi aegade was published in Lund in 1957 (republished in Estonia in 1999).
 The book contains the most complete overview of Estonian women's history to date, proposing a periodization of women's history and presenting biographical data and brief introductions of many well-known women.

 Personal life

 Helmi Mäelo married Bernhard Mühlberg on 29 September 1923.
 The original surname Mühlberg was Estonianized to Mäelo in 1924.
 At the time of the marriage, Bernhard's request to Estonianize the surname had not yet been granted.
 The couple had a daughter Marja Jaanivald, and sons Olev Mäelo and Meemo Mäelo.

 Commemoration

-On August 17, 2015, a Helmi Mäelo memorial bench was installed in Peeter Põllu Square in Tartu.
-According to the relatives who initiated the installation of the bench, it was a symbolic reunion of student and teacher, as Mäelo studied at the school led by Peeter Põllu and later portrayed the former principal in the novel Teras.
+On August 17, 2015, a Helmi Mäelo memorial bench was installed in Peeter Põld Square in Tartu.
+According to the relatives who initiated the installation of the bench, it was a symbolic reunion of student and teacher, as Mäelo studied at the school led by Peeter Põld and later portrayed the former principal in the novel Teras.